harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-github.md

 ## Configure authentication

+The SEI GitHub connector can use either OAuth or personal access token authentication.

-If your can't use OAuth, you must create a GitHub personal access token to configure the SEI GitHub connector.
+If you can't use OAuth, you must create a GitHub personal access token to configure the SEI GitHub connector.

 1. Log in to your GitHub account and create a personal access token.
 For instructions, go to the GitHub documentation on [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 2. Select the following permissions for your personal access token: